sawi-app/sawi/readme.md

 Welcome to the Riwaq-PG template repository!
 This setup offers a seamless development experience for a stateful database schema using PostgreSQL, PostGraphile, and Prisma.
 With a combination of Docker configurations and helpful scripts, you'll be up and running in no time.

+#### 📌 Prerequisites

+Before getting started, ensure you have the following tools installed on your machine:

+1. **Docker & Docker Compose**: This project uses Docker to containerize the services.
+Install Docker from [here](https://docs.docker.com/get-docker/) and Docker Compose from [here](https://docs.docker.com/compose/install/).

+2. **Node.js**: Our scripts and dependencies require Node.js.
+Download and install it from [nodejs.org](https://nodejs.org/).

+3. **Yarn**: This project recommends using `yarn` as the package manager.
+Install it by running `npm install -g yarn` or follow the [official documentation](https://classic.yarnpkg.com/en/docs/install/).

+4. **Git**: Ensure you have Git installed for version control.
+If not, you can download it from [git-scm.com](https://git-scm.com/).

+Once all prerequisites are met, you can proceed to the next steps.

 #### 🚀 Getting Started

 1. **Use this Template**: